neurobooth/neurobooth-os/docs/arch/messaging_architecture.md

 This document provides an in-depth reference for the database-mediated messaging system that connects the CTR, STM, and ACQ services.
 For the broader system architecture (services, devices, configuration), see `system_architecture.md`.
+For the specific choreography of a task-to-task transition — the pipelined `TransitionRecording` handoff, its timing, and the blocking dependencies — see `inter_task_message_flow.md`.

 ## Overview